timonweb/django-tailwind/README.md

-# A Tailwind integration for Django Projects
+# The integration of Tailwind CSS framework with Django a.k.a.
+Django + Tailwind = ❤

 ## Quick start